-- select suitable accounting policies and apply them on a consistent basis using reasonable and prudent judgment. - state whether or not the Companies Act, 1963 (Act 179) (repealed) and subsequently by the Companies Act, 2019 (Act 992), the Bank and Specialised Deposit-Taking Institutions Act, 2016 (Act 930) and in accordance with International Financial Reporting Standards ("IFRS") have been adhered to and explain material departures thereto. - use the going concern basis unless it is inappropriate.
+- select suitable accounting policies and apply them on a consistent basis using reasonable and prudent judgment. - state whether or not the Companies Act, 2019 (Act 992), the Bank and Specialised Deposit-Taking Institutions Act, 2016 (Act 930) and in accordance with International Financial Reporting Standards ("IFRS") have been adhered to and explain material departures thereto. - use the going concern basis unless it is inappropriate.